allogar/fsw-linux-homework/README.md

 2. There are no blocking issues on the reception.
 My main thread always wakes up at regular intervals and displays consistent timestamps and numerical data to the standard output as a JSON object.

-3. Control protocol's read and write messages cause a consistent change in the server's signals behavior, together with the corresponding feedback on the server's standard output.
+3. Control protocol's read and write messages cause a consistent change in the server's signals behavior (see `graph_clien2.png`), together with the corresponding feedback on the server's standard output.

 To be absolutely certain that my programs are working correctly, I should use a test server that generates well-known patterns, and check that my program receives and prints them exactly as they are.
 Moreover, it would also be necessary to check for boundary conditions, such as: zero bytes received, server shutdowns, very large messages, very fast messages, non-printable values, etc.